 His honors include distinguished lectures at several law schools and universities, including Princeton University.
-His book, The Power of Precedent, was the first book to receive UNC Law School's Van Hecke-Wettach Award, given every two years in recognition of an outstanding book written by a faculty member.
+Professor Gerhardt has twice received UNC Law School's Van Hecke-Wettach Award, given every two years in recognition of an outstanding book written by a faculty member.
 In 2004, he was a visiting fellow in the James Madison Program in American Institutions and Ideals at Princeton University.
 He has previously served as Dean of Case Western Reserve Law School, taught at Wake Forest and William & Mary Law Schools, and been a visiting professor at Cornell and Duke Law Schools.
-In 2010 and 2013, Professor Gerhardt has served as a fellow in the academic and leadership programs at the Institute for Arts and the Humanities at the University of North Carolina.
+In 2010 and 2013, Professor Gerhardt served as a fellow in the academic and leadership programs, respectively, at the Institute for Arts and the Humanities at the University of North Carolina.

 Professor Gerhardt received a B.A. from Yale University, M.Sc. from the London School of Economics, and J.D. from the University of Chicago.
 After graduation from law school and before entering academia,he clerked for two federal judges (Chief Judge Robert McRae of the U.S. District Court for the Western District of Tennessee and Judge Gilbert Merritt of the U.S. Court of Appeals for the Sixth Circuit), served as Deputy Media Director of Albert Gore, Jr's first Senate campaign, and practiced law for two firms specializing in complex civil and criminal trial and appellate litigation -- Trotter, Bondurant, Hishon & Stephenson in Atlanta and Miller, Cassidy, Larroca & Lewin in Washington, D.C.

 This year, Professor Gerhardt is teaching classes on constitutional law, professional responsibility, and judicial opinion writing.
-He is currently a member of the North Carolina Ethics Committee and the Administration of Justice and Judicial Independence Committees of the North Carolina Bar and of the North Carolina Advisory Committee to the Equal Employment Opportunity Commission.
-He served as a member and later Chair of the university's Appointment, Tenure, and Promotion Committee; and he currently serves on the Executive Committee of UNC's Faculty Council.
+He is currently a member of the North Carolina Ethics Committee and the Administration of Justice and Judicial Independence Committees of the North Carolina Bar and of the North Carolina Advisory Committee to the U.S. Commission on Civil Rights.
+He served as a member and later Chair of the university's Appointment, Tenure, and Promotion Committee; and he currently serves as Vice-Chair of the Executive Committee of UNC's Faculty Council.
 He is married to Deborah Gerhardt, who also teaches at the law school.
 They have three sons (Ben, Daniel, and Noah) and a dog (Kelev).